asingh0725/i-team/Specification.md

 **Specifications**

 **Interaction Details (4 points)**.
-Full credit for a thorough list of the solution's screens, interactions, algorithmic functions, error states.
-It should be organized, well written, and easy to understand.
+Full credit for a thorough list of the solution's screens, interactions, algorithmic functions, and error states.
+It should be organized, well-written, and easy to understand.

 **Solution Screens**
  This website is to help tackle the problem of food insecurity at UW by making it easier for people to donate food on campus.
-All people have to do is log into the website, take upload an image of the food items being donated, write a description of the items being donated, along with the location of it so that other students can find it and pick it up.
-There will only be a 24 hour limit to pick up the food after someone posts about it
+All people have to do is log into the website, take upload an image of the food items being donated, and write a description of the items being donated, along with the location of it so that other students can find it and pick it up.
+There will only be a 24-hour limit to pick up the food after someone posts about it

 **Interaction details**
 Landing page
 -  Has a welcome message along with the name of our Brand.
-In the top right corner on the nav bar includes buttons that link to the homepage (that you already are on), the about page, and the log in page for users to login and proceed
+The top right corner on the nav bar includes buttons that link to the homepage (that you already are on), the About page, and the log-in page for users to log in and proceed

 Login page
 - Prompts users to login with their UW netID so that only UW users can access the features